iz8dwf/NAMCO_52/README.md

 engineering information found at http://www.whiterocker.com/blog/namco-52xx.html

-I've also checked both the Pole Position schematic and 52xx's ROM and the Bosconian schamtic and 52xx ROM.
+I've also checked both the Pole Position schematic and 52xx's ROM and the Bosconian schamtic and 52xx ROM and of course MAME's implementation, see the info subdirectory.

 WARNING: only tested on Pole Position!!!
 If you want to try this replacement on another game contact me first!